aycanogut/aycanogut/README.md

+<h3 align="left">II’m a junior front-end developer based in Izmir, Turkey.
-<h3 align="left">I'm in the industry for a couple of months.
+                I've been working in the industry for a few months.
 I have a passion for learning new concepts and technologies.
-My purpose is improve myself by learning new skills and languages.
-I want to use that knowledge to solve real world problems and contribute to the community.</h3>
+                My goal is to grow as a person by learning new skills and languages I want to use that knowledge to solve
+                real
+                world problems and contribute to the community.</h3>

 <br>